Matrix Completion with Quantified Uncertainty through Low Rank Gaussian Copula: Low rank Gaussian copula model

 \subsection{Fitting the low rank Gaussian copula}

 Suppose $\bX\in \Rbb^{n\times p}$ observed on $\Omega$ has iid rows $\xxi \sim \lrgc$ and $\bx^i$ has observations $\xio$ and missing entries $\xim$.
-As in prior work \cite{liu2009nonparanormal,guo2015graphical,zhao2019missing}, we estimate $\bigG$ by matching it to the empirical distribution of observations.
-To estimate $(\bW,\sigma^2)$, we propose an EM algorithm that scales linearly in $n$ and $p$, using ingredients from \cite{zhao2019missing, guo2015graphical} for the E-step, and from \cite{ilin2010practical} for the M-step.
+As in prior work \cite{liu2009nonparanormal,guo2015graphical,zhao2020missing}, we estimate $\bigG$ by matching it to the empirical distribution of observations.
+To estimate $(\bW,\sigma^2)$, we propose an EM algorithm that scales linearly in $n$ and $p$, using ingredients from \cite{zhao2020missing, guo2015graphical} for the E-step, and from \cite{ilin2010practical} for the M-step.
 Due to space limit, we present essentials here and summarize in \cref{alg:LRGC}.
 Details appear in the supplement.

 \paragraph{Estimate the marginals} We need the marginals $g_j$ for imputation and their inverse $g_j^{-1}$ to estimate the covariance.
-These functions are fully determined by the requirement that $g_j$ maps standard normal data to $\bX_j$ which has CDF $F_j$.
-Thus we may estimate these functions by the empirical distribution of observations in $\bX_j$.
+Noticing $g_j$ maps standard normal data to $\bX_j$ which has CDF $F_j$, thus we may estimate these functions by the empirical distribution of observations in $\bX_j$.
 Concretely, recall that $g_j = F_j^{-1} \circ \Phi$ and $g_j^{-1} = \Phi^{-1} \circ F_j$.
-We estimate $g_j^{-1}$ by replacing $F_j$ with the scaled empirical CDF $\frac{n}{n+1}\hat F_j$, where the scaling $\frac{n}{n+1}$ is chosen to ensure finite output.
+We estimate $g_j^{-1}$ by replacing $F_j$ with the scaled empirical CDF $\frac{n}{n+1}\hat F_j$, where the scaling $\frac{n}{n+1}$ is chosen to ensure finite output of $g_j^{-1}$.
 Similarly, we estimate $g_j$ using the empirical quantiles of observations in $\bX_j$.
 To ensure that the empirical CDF consistently estimates the true CDF, we assume the missing completely at random mechanism (MCAR).
-It is possible to relax the missing mechanism to missing at random (MAR) or even missing not at random by modeling either $F_j$ or the missing mechanism.
+It is possible to relax the it to missing at random (MAR) or even missing not at random by modeling either $F_j$ or the missing mechanism.
 We leave this important work for the future.

-\paragraph{EM algorithm for correlation parameters} Ideally, we would compute maximum likelihood estimates (MLE) for the copula parameters $(\bW,\sigma^2)$ (under the likelihood in \cref{eq:observed_likelihood}), which are consistent under the MAR mechanism \cite{little2002statistical}.
-However, the likelihood involves a Gaussian integral that is hard to compute or optimize.
+\paragraph{EM algorithm for $\bW$ and $\sigma^2$} Ideally, we would compute the maximum likelihood estimates (MLE) for the copula parameters $(\bW,\sigma^2)$ (under the likelihood in \cref{eq:observed_likelihood}), which are consistent under the MAR mechanism \cite[Chapter~6.2]{little2002statistical} as $n\xrightarrow[]{}\infty$.
+However, the likelihood involves a Gaussian integral that is hard to optimize.
 Instead, we estimate the MLE using an approximate EM algorithm.